simzero-oss/rom-js/README.md

 ### Generating the ROM data

-The following command executes a parallel (8 cores) process for generating OpenFOAM snapshots.
-The snaphots are used later within ITHACA-FV for generating the ROM.
+The CFD snapshots are generated directly with OpenFOAM.
+For the `pitzDaily` tutorial 800 simulations are run for different parameters of viscosity and inlet velocity with:

 ```console
 make rom
 ```

+The snasphots can be found at `ITHACAoutput/Offline` for every case.
+The `ITHACAoutput/Reconstruction` contains folders for the online stage for selected parameters.

+The required data from `rom.js` is automatically linked to the tutorials in the `tests` folder for completing the next step.

 ### Testing

-Using the ROM data the test `tests/pitzDaily` generates data for a given inlet velocity and viscosity.
+Using the ROM data the `tests/pitzDaily` generates outputs for a given inlet velocity and viscosity set.

-The following command gives a `/tests/pitzDaily/U_3_nu_0.00001.vtu` file for a velocity of 3.0 m/s and a viscosity of 0.00001.
+The following command returns  `*.vtu` files for the chosen velocity and viscosity sets:

 ```console
 make test